coderefinery/presentations/2024-aarhus.md

 - Lack of diversity.

 - Erosion of creativity and innovation?
-   - But then again AI can be used as mentor and present solutions that are new to the user.
+   - But then again sometimes I use AI as a mentor that presents solutions that are new to me.

 ---
 class: middle, inverse, center